HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2023-11-22-endomorphism_rings.md

 ## Comments
 The proof of this result is quite simple due to it being mainly a series of straightforward algebraic manipulations.
 However, I still think that it portrays some interesting techniques.

 Lemma 1 essentially provides a way of converting a module homomorphism between two modules to a ring homomorphism between two rings that are closely related to the original modules.
 This surely has limited applications, however in our case it is precisely what we needed: we start by assuming that $$M$$ is simple, and thus it is isomorphic to $$R/I$$ as a module, however due to the fact that $$I$$ is maximal we also know that $$R/I$$ is a field.
 We then need a way of connecting this module isomorphism to a ring isomorphism, and this is precisely what Lemma 1 does.
 Lemma 2 on the other hand is just a bundle of simple observations that follow from basic properties of unitary commutative rings, and so it itself isn't of much interest, however combined with Lemma 1 it yields the desired result.
-As for the main theorem itself, it yields a pretty powerful result: function composition for endomorphisms of simple modules is commutative, a fact that is not at all true in general for any endomorphism.
+As for the main theorem itself, it yields a more powerful version of Schur's Lemma: function composition for simple modules over commutative rings is itself commutative.